matrix-org/matrix.org/content/foundation/governing-board-elections/2026/index.md

 ### Campaigning (16th May)

+We now have a [final list of nominees](@/foundation/governing-board-elections/2026/index.md#nominees) for the 2026 elections of the Governing Board!

 The campaign period is an opportunity for candidates to share more about themselves and their priorities.
 We encourage candidates to engage with the rest of the ecosystem, and in particular those who are part of the same constituency group.

 We have [a dedicated Matrix space](https://matrix.to/#/#governing-board-nominee-campaigning-bonfire:matrix.org) with rooms for candidates and constituents to communicate with one another: